 Cyclists are allowed to pass traffic on the right, but motor vehicles cannot.
 Motor vehicles must also have sufficient space to pass a cyclist traveling in the same lane.

-We help clients who have been injured in bicycle accidents throughout the Greater Boston area, including in our three office locations:
+Serving injured clients throughout the Boston area, our bicycle accident attorneys have three office locations:

 - Boston: Bicyclists can be found throughout Boston in all the same areas as motor vehicle traffic, including the Fenway, Beacon Hill, Government Center, Back Bay, the South End, North End and Jamaica Plain.
 Two areas with the most bike accidents are Massachusetts and Commonwealth avenues and Commonwealth and Brighton avenues.